 The B.C.
 Wolf Management Plan is in desperate need of an overhaul, and the wolf cull program is arguably its most ecologically, economically, and ethically offensive element.
 Our current goal is to stop the wolf cull from happening again this winter and to resist on-going efforts to escalate the persecution of wolves across the province.
 Together we can stop this kill program and get wolves the protection and respect they deserve as top predators.
 Help us fight for the wolves' right to live by taking an action, or making a donation today.

 Help stop the wolf cull

-January 19, 2018: Public comment period deadline.
+January 19, 2018: Public comment period deadline over.
 Let the Fish and Wildlife Branch know you oppose the NDP government proposal to lengthen the wolf trapping season on Vancouver Island.

 March 26, 2017: Public comment period deadline.
 Last day to submit public comment on Protection Study for Southern Mountain Caribou (Central Group) in BC, intended to inform provincial and federal decision-making with respect to the ongoing protection and recovery of southern mountain caribou populations and their critical habitat.

 February 24, 2017: Governments of Canada and of British Columbia conclude study on protection of southern mountain caribou.
 Read the news here.

 January 20, 2017: BC government admits culling of wolves is inhumane, yet still considers cull expansion.
 Read the news here.

 August 24, 2016: More critical habitat destruction in the South Peace allowed by the NEB.
 Read the news here.